bosamart/sr-mpls-iosxr-eveng-lab/README.md

 > **Resource note:** XRv9000 is RAM-hungry, and all four core nodes are needed for
 > the diamond (the R2–R3 cross-link is what makes TI-LFA and SR-TE work).
 If your
 > host is tight, use the reduced-resource ("RR") image and lower per-node RAM.

+> **Platform limitation (verified in this lab):** XRv9000 supports SR, L3VPN, and
+> EVPN-VPWS (point-to-point L2), but **not** EVPN-ELAN / VPLS multipoint bridging —
+> a bridge-domain is rejected with "VPLS Bridge domains not supported on this
+> platform."
+Multipoint L2 needs physical/heavier platforms (ASR 9000, NCS 500/5500,
+> or 8000-series).
+Point-to-point L2 (VPWS) works fine, which is why Phase 7 succeeded.

 ---